CompuTec/computec-docs/docs/wms/administrator-guide/installation/sap-business-one-settings/serial-shipping-container-code.md

 # Serial Shipping Container Code

 Serial Shipping Container Code (SSCC) is widely used to identify logistics units.
 SSCC has to be predefined in SAP Business One.
-In CompuTec, WMS SSCC is created automatically for a specific Storage Unit on an SU creation.
+In CompuTec, WMS Serial Shipping Container Code is created automatically for a specific Storage Unit on an SU creation.

-To set the SSCC definition, open the following directory in the SAP Business One menu (the form is available after installation of CompuTec WMS):
+To set the Serial Shipping Container Code definition, open the following directory in the SAP Business One menu (the form is available after installation of CompuTec WMS):

 :::info Path
     Stock Management → SSCC Definition